Blake-Loveland/landgrid-support/_articles/using-the-tileserver.md

 AGSWebTiledLayer(urlTemplate: "https://tiles.makeloveland.com/api/v1/parcels/{level}/{col}/{row}.png?token=
 ```

+#### ArcGIS Desktop note

+ArcGIS Desktop products only support Esri based vector tile layers.
+However, ArcGIS Desktop users can also use our raster tiles for integrations.

 ### Custom layers

-Use a Layer to get tiles with custom styles and data.
+You can create a custom Layer to get tiles with custom styles and data returned.

-A Layer defines the set of data and, for raster tiles, styles that you get in a tile.
+A Layer defines the set of data and, for raster tiles, styles, that you get in a tile.
 Each layer has a unique ID.
-Each unqiue set of styles, fields, and queries defines new layer -- you cannot edit existing layers.
+Each unqiue set of styles, fields, and queries defines new layer -- you cannot edit existing layers, just create a new one.

 #### How to create a custom layer